Get To Know Our Trainers

 Heather Moore – CPDT-KA

-Heather Moore has 18 years of experience training dogs and helping owners to modify their dogs’ problem behaviors.
+Heather Moore has 20 years of experience training dogs and helping owners to modify their dogs’ problem behaviors.
 She worked with Purely Positive Dog Training in Charleston, SC until recently relocating to TN.
-She has been a member of the Association of Pet Dog Trainers (APDT).
+She has been a member of the Association of Pet Dog Trainers (APDT) and Pet Professional Guild (PPG).
 Her own dogs have titled in AKC Rally Obedience Novice and Advanced, and earned Therapy Dog Certifications.
-She has been an evaluator for the Canine Good Citizen Test for the AKC.
+She is an evaluator for the Canine Good Citizen Test for the AKC.
 She also has seven years experience as a teacher of elementary age children.
 This combination of skills led her to co-found the first Kids and Dogs Camp in Charleston, SC, as well as the first training class for kids and their pet dogs in that area.

 Since living in Tennessee, she has spent many hours volunteering at a local shelter helping them assess dogs and promoting them on Facebook.
 She has established a training program and trained staff on how to make a dog more adoptable by using positive training.
 She frequently offers programs for the public teaching how to train shelter dogs.

 Heather is currently responsible for all dangerous dogs and potentially dangerous dog court cases in Rutherford County.
 Residents must complete training with her to help their dog improve their behavior.